+The Navigator is persistent and extensible.
+We optionally provide some convenient extensions, such as the integration of the drawing's diff feature (ImageNetDiff), which can be triggered directly from the Navigator GUI.
 The persisted state of the Navigator is saved in the file navigator.xml in the .renew subdirectory of your home directory.

 Configuring the Navigator The navigator has two properties that can be configured in the usual configuration files: de.renew.navigator.workspace and de.renew.navigator.filesAtStartup.
 The first property defines the base directory for the navigator plugin.
-It needs to be an absolute path like /path/to/renew2.5/ or c:/path/to/Renew2.5/.
-The second property is a semicolon separated list of paths relative to the base directory.
+It needs to be an absolute path like /path/to/renew2.6/ or c:/path/to/Renew2.6/.
+The second property is a semicolon1 separated list of paths relative to the base directory.
 All folders and files defined in this list will be added to the tree area on startup.
 Example: MyNets;Core/samples;../../.home/renewuser/exampleNets